thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 ---

 Scientific research from [Dr Nicole Forsgren](https://twitter.com/nicolefv) and the book [Accelerate](https://www.goodreads.com/book/show/35747076-accelerate) (also by Dr Nicole Forsgren and friends) found that change approval does not reduce risks nor does it increase the stability of systems.
-On the contrary, it slows down IT delivery.
+Though, it certainly slows down IT delivery.
 They also found that teams reporting no change approval and teams reporting to perform peer-reviews both achieve a higher delivery performance.

 Preventive controls like pull request based code reviews become easily useless and introduce a false sense of security.
 It reduces feedback for engineers.
 Did we implement the right thing?
 Is it being used?
 Is it behaving as expected?
 How is it being used?
 Is it behaving nicely?
 Does it not cause any harm? ...
 In the end, it prevents engineers to take full responsibility for their work and it reduces learning.